Skip to Content

 Fall in Brighton State Park!

-Today we’re taking a virtual journey up to the town of Island Pond in the Northeast Kingdom of Vermont.
+Today, we’re taking a virtual journey to Island Pond, a town in the Northeast Kingdom of Vermont.

 This little village was once a thriving railroad and logging hub.
 Today, Island Pond is home to vast tracts of forest, a huge moose population, and the little slice of paradise that is Brighton State Park.